ait-energy/iesopt/docs/index.md

 :::

 :::{caution}
 The documentation is currently being put together based on cleaned parts of the internal docs.
-Until this is finished, this documentation only contains some placeholders.
+Until this is finished, this documentation may contains some placeholders.
 :::

 ## Overview